o3de/o3de.org/content/docs/user-guide/programming/components/entity-activation-system.md

 These, like the Script Canvas nodes, handle everything for you directly.

+{{<note>}}
-Note that when deactivating an entity that has transform children, their children, will also automatically deactivate.
-Reactivating the entity will restore their children to whatever activation state they were at when the parent reactivates.
+Note that when deactivating an entity that has transform children, their children will also automatically deactivate.
+Reactivating the entity will restore their children.
+This is non destructive and preserves whatever state the child was in otherwise.
+{{</note>}}

 ### Direct Entity Active State Control
 If you wish to directly control an entity's active state there are a few subtleties.